 What are the main health benefits of the Mediterranean diet?

 The health benefits of this diet have long been stated, but most diets claim some kind of betterment to your health.
-However, according to Dr. Koneru, there are legitimate health benefits to the low-fat, high protein nature of the Mediterranean diet.
+However, according to Dr. Koneru, there are legitimate health benefits to the Mediterranean diet and its emphasis on plant-based foods and healthy fats.

 Because the only fatty foods in this diet are healthy fats, such as olive oil, there is typically a far lower incidence of heart disease.
 This kind of diet has also been shown in recent studies to lower LDL (bad cholesterol) levels and diastolic—when your heart relaxes and fills with blood—and systolic—when your heart beats and the blood is released into your arteries—blood pressure.
 Overall, there are many proven heart health benefits to this diet.